Best practices we have seen used to acquire or find a Fix and Flip!

 - Solve a Problem: Some Conventional lenders have trouble financing properties that need a new roof.
 Some owners need to sell quickly.
 Some owners might want the cash flow from seller carryback financing.
 Whatever the problem is, find and provide a solution.

-- Improve a particular kind of house in a defined neighborhood: My California Mortgage Association friend John Citrigno profitably rebuilt the above pictured Eichler house on its original footprint, giving the house 21st century green-living standards and upgrades in Sunnyvale, CA.
+- Improve a particular kind of house in a defined neighborhood: Such as profitably rebuilding the above pictured Eichler house on its original footprint, giving the house 21st century green-living standards and upgrades in Sunnyvale, CA.